Abu Bakr bin Yahya al-Suli: Al-Suli's Diamond

-Al-Ṣūlī's shaṭranj problem, called "Al-Ṣūlī's Diamond", went unsolved for over a thousand years.

-As this is shaṭranj, the "queen" (counsellor) is a very weak piece, able to move only a single square diagonally.
+Al-Ṣūlī's shaṭranj endgame study, called "Al-Ṣūlī's Diamond", "As-Suli's Diamond" or "Suli's Diamond", went unsolved for over a thousand years.
+Shatranj is the predecessor to modern chess, where the "ferz" or "vizier", meaning counsellor, is a very weak piece, able to move and attack only a single square diagonally.
 It is possible to win in shaṭranj by capturing all pieces except the king, unless the opponent is able to do the same on the next move.

-This ancient position is so difficult that there is no one in the world who would be able to solve it, except those I have taught to do so.
-I doubt whether anyone did this before me.
-This was said by al-Suli.